DukeStatSci/datafest/content/faq.md

 #### How do I sign up?

-Click <a href="/signup">here</a> to sign up.
-Please fill out the form fully.
-You can sign up as a 4-5 (gets priority) or 2-3 person team or leave us your information to be matched with others looking for teams.
-Seats are limited, so register early!
-The registration deadline is **Monday, March 26, at midnight**.
+You can click [here](https://www2.stat.duke.edu/datafest/signup.html) to sign up.
+Registration will begin in February.

 #### Is there a registration fee?

-There is a nominal registration fee of $20, but you can apply for a registration grant.
-To do so, simply check the appropriate box on the registration form.
-These will be approved on a rolling basis, and you will find out within a few days of applying.
+No, there is no registration fee.
+However note that the event takes significant resources to run.
+So, if you sign up, we expect that you will show up!
+If your plans change, [let us know](mailto:maria.tackett@duke.edu) as soon as possible so we can make your spot available to someone else.

 #### Who is eligible to compete?</h4>

-All Duke, UNC, NCSU undergraduate and MS students are eligible to compete.
+All undergraduate and MS students are eligible.

 #### What about PhD students?

-We would love to have PhD students get involved as consultants during the event.
+We would love to have Ph.D. students be involved as consultants during the event.

 #### Can I participate as a consuntant if I'm an MS student?